J-Lobster/aws-bootcamp-cruddur-2023/journal/week2.md

 ### App.py set up
 ______________________
-**the First step** is to add a few dependencies into our `requirements.txt`.
+**The First step** is to add a few dependencies into our `requirements.txt`.
 These dependencies are OpenTelemetry (informally called OTEL).
-This an observability framework – software and tools that assist in generating and capturing telemetry data from cloud-native software and is what honeycomb uses to aggregate data from your app.
+This an observability framework.
+They are software and tools that assist in generating and capturing telemetry data from cloud-native software and is what honeycomb uses to aggregate data from your app.
 ```
 opentelemetry-api
 opentelemetry-sdk